Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Simulations and Specific Applications

-Overall, for both simulation scenarios, the $l$-depth indicator models ($D_3$ and $D_4$) perform well across all sample sizes, outperforming even the CTW models both in recovering the true tree and in terms of log-evidence.
-This illustrates that selecting a uniform prior at the correct depth can be more effective than arbitrarily choosing a prior distribution.
-This also highlights the importance of correctly specifying the maximal depth $L$.
+Overall, for both simulation scenarios, the $l$-depth indicator models ($D_3$ and $D_4$) perform well across all sample sizes, outperforming even the BCT models both in recovering the true tree and in terms of log-evidence.
+This illustrates that selecting a uniform prior at the correct depth can be more effective than arbitrarily choosing a prior distribution, and also highlights the importance of correctly specifying the maximal depth $L$.

 The exponential models perform worse for smaller sample sizes under both criteria.
 For larger samples, however, the true tree attains the highest posterior probability among all models.
 This is due to the strong penalization induced by these models.
 Therefore, in large-sample applications where structural estimation is desired, exponential models $E_\alpha$ may be advantageous.

-The CTW models consistently identify the true tree for larger samples, but they underperform relative to the other models in terms of the log-evidence.
-In particular, the difference between CTW models under both criteria, when changing the $\beta$ parameters, is negligible.
+The BCT models consistently identify the true tree for larger samples, but they underperform relative to the other models in terms of log evidence.
+In particular, the difference between the BCT models under both criteria, when changing the $\beta$ parameters, is negligible.

-Finally, as $n$ increases, all models correctly identify the true tree, indicating that with sufficient data the influence of the prior becomes secondary.
+Finally, as $n$ increases, all models correctly identify the true tree, indicating that with sufficient data, the influence of the prior becomes secondary.
 Even models such as $T_2^4$ in the first case and $T_2^3$ in the second, which correspond to misspecified priors that mistake the depth by one unit, successfully recover the true tree for larger sample.